First Nations Education Jurisdiction

-For over 20 years, FNESC has worked with BC First Nations to advance education jurisdiction, and seven First Nations have now signed First Nations education jurisdiction agreements with Canada, thereby becoming Participating First Nations (PFNs).
+For over 20 years, FNESC has worked with BC First Nations to advance education jurisdiction.
+Seven First Nations have now signed First Nations education jurisdiction agreements with Canada, thereby becoming Participating First Nations (PFNs).

 Through the education jurisdiction initiative, First Nations’ inherent rights to make laws related to the education of their students are formally recognized by the provincial and federal governments.
 This includes law-making authority over curriculum development, graduation requirements, teacher certification, and school certification.